Caballo Campground

 Directions

 Located off Mil Potrero Highway, approximately three miles west of Pine Mountain Club.
 Take Forest Road 9N27 north for 0.5 miles.
-High-clearance vehicles recommended due to dirt road conditions.
+High-clearance vehicle recommended due to dirt road access.

 Amenities